Sidpatchy/RomeBot/README.md

-# RomeBot by Sidpatchy
+# RomeBot by Sidpatchy Unstable Testing Branch, just like me
-Get Started By Typing !help

-RomeBot is a basic chat bot I created it to bring some more fun to my Discord Server, and... who doesn't need the Glory of Rome in everything they do?

-Now including 25% more glory in the same package!
-Nowhere else can you find so much glory packed into such a small package.
-Only 16  kilobytes!

-Remember, Roma Invicta and Carthago Delanda Est!

-I have no plans for new features but I will add them as I see fit

-Written in Python using version 3.8(.0) using Discord.py
+I highly recommend that you don't use this in any environment that requires stability, or any for that matter.
+Unless you are testing the bot out looking for bugs, I recommend that you don't use this version, ever.

-To host this bot you must have discord.py, asyncio, and datetime (the one bundled with Python works just fine.) installed.
-Alternatively, you can invite it to your Discord server using this link: https://discord.bots.gg/bots/511050489928876052
+To host this bot you must have discord.py, asyncio, and datetime (the one bundled with Python works just fine.) installed, may God help you if you do, I have done absolutely zero bug testing so far.
+Since this early version of v2.0.0 is probably extremely unstable, just like me, you should probably use the version I host or host your own using the most recent release.
+You can invite the current release version to your Discord server using this link: https://discord.bots.gg/bots/511050489928876052

+I should probably add that I'm not actually entirely unstable, just a little.
+You've gotta have some spice in your life.